 The police are trained to handle drunk drivers so it is best to wait for a law officer to arrive on the scene and deal with the driver.
 The police will assess whether the driver is legally intoxicated and may file criminal charges against the driver for drinking and driving.
 But the prosecution and conviction of a drunk driver will not provide compensation to cover your losses.
-You will need to file a separate civil lawsuit seeking compensation for your injuries and losses.
+You will have to make a separate civil claim to recover money from the drunk driver’s insurance company to pay you for your injuries and losses.
 If the drunk driver caused injury to others, the at-fault driver and their insurance company may be held liable for the harm caused to other.
-An experienced personal injury lawyer can explain your legal options.

 Is the Driver Insured?